-From these beginnings, the department now consists of 8 faculty, 300 undergraduate and graduate majors, 4 active student organizations, and the following degree programs: BS/BA/BSE in Psychology, MS in Clinical Psychology, MS in Psychology with concentrations in General Experimental and Industrial/Organizational, and MS and EdS in School Psychology.
+From these beginnings, the department now consists of 8 faculty, 300 undergraduate and graduate majors, 4 active student organizations, and the following degree programs: BS/BA/BSE in Psychology, MS in Clinical Psychology, MS in Psychology with concentration in Industrial/Organizational, and MS and EdS in School Psychology.

 The department's commitment to quality is demonstrated in many ways.
 One way is obtaining national accreditation for our degree programs.
 All of our programs are accredited by the Higher Learning Commission and the Kansas Board of Regents.
 In addition, the School Psychology program is accredited by the National Association of School Psychologists (NASP).
 The BSE Psychology and MS/EdS School Psychology programs are accredited by the National Council for the Accreditation of Teacher Education (NCATE).